Curiosity: forget “Cherchez la femme” (Look for the woman.) “Cherchez l’histoire.” (Look for the story.)

 She was also active in the Council of Logistics Management, serving as an officer of the San Francisco chapter and, at the national level, as program chairperson for the CLM Expert Systems Research Committee, which published Putting Expert Systems to Work in Logistics, by Mary Kay Allen and Omar Keith Helferich, in 1990.

 Diana applied the same skills—analysis, synthesis, and communication—as she discovered and recounted the story of her great-grandfather in Reflections of a Civil War Locomotive Engineer: a ghost-written memoir.
-She is currently working on a novel entitled Women Absent Men, inspired by three strong women in her family–two of whom she never knew at all.
-It is sequel of her first book in that one of the women was the posthumous daughter-in-law of the Civil War locomotive engineer and the novel begins just two years before the engineer died.
-It spans nearly fifty years: 1898-1946.
+She is currently working on a historical fiction trilogy entitled Women Absent Their Men: Betrayal – Adèle’s Story), Call to Arms – Jeannette’s story and Pulling Together – Emma’s Story; inspired by three strong women in her family–two of whom she never knew at all.
+It spans nearly fifty years: 1898-1945.
 Her own memoir, Tenacity is My Middle Name: Adventures of a First-born Daughter, is still pending.

 Settling down at last, Diana lived near Portland, OR for eighteen years before moving into the city in 2010.
 She loves to read, of course, as well as to write.
 She is member of the board of two prominent arts organizations and was thrilled in recent seasons to be a supernumerary in several Portland Opera productions.
 She also enjoys cooking, yoga and walking for exercise, and travel in the US and abroad.
 Widowed shortly before she retired, Diana has three grown children, and two grandsons.
 Since retiring, in addition to researching and writing her first book and learning a little Italian, she married Gary Piercy and gained three grown step-children, plus five step-grandsons.